TheMich157/-FireGuard-Antivirus/README.md

 - Toggle bans or remove users
 - Browse logs in real time

+EXD is distributed under the same MIT License as the rest of FireGuard.
+You may share the compiled `exd.exe` freely as long as the license file is included.

 ---

 ## Admin Dashboard
 The backend exposes `/admin` – a simple page listing API routes with a green/red status indicator and the total user count.
 Use your EXD credentials to log in.

+### Built-in API docs
+Browse `/docs` on the server to view friendly pages for each API endpoint.
+Every page links to the real route so you can test requests directly.

 ---